Mud On The Road Car Accident Crash, Can I Claim Compensation?

 - Call for free advice and to start a claim

+To begin our mud on the road car accident claims guide, let’s look at how this type of accident could happen.
 This refers to an accident involving a vehicle that has occurred due to excessive mud on the road causing the condition of the road to be slippery and so more dangerous.
 Mud on the road could be due to:

 - Farming traffic bringing mud off of the fields on their tyres and it falling off onto the road.
 This can be made worse by wet weather.